sahbadal/note-taking/README.md

   - Animated buttons and clean layout using Tailwind CSS

 - ☁️ **Cloud Deployment**
-  - Both frontend & backend hosted on Render
+  - frontend on vercel & backend hosted on Render

 ---